ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 Markdown is not intended as a replacement for HTML, but to make it easy to read, write, and edit _prose_.
 HTML is a publishing format; Markdown is a _writing_ format.
 Its formatting syntax is very small, corresponding only to a very small subset of HTML tags, and only addresses issues that can be conveyed in plain text.
 For situations where more complicated HTML structures are required, Markdown allows for [Inline HTML](#inline-html).

-## Paragraphs, Headers and Blockquotes
+## Paragraphs, Headers, Blockquotes and Horizontal Rules

 [TOC=3]